TopDev113/redprint-forge/README.md

 - All-Solidity-based so no context switching, no new scripting syntax in other languages

-Together with [`Redprint Wizard UI`](https://github.com/Ratimon/redprint-wizard), which is a code generator/ interactive playground oriented for OPStack development, it does not only help novice developers to deploy OPStack's smart contracts to deploy on OP mainnet, but also help them to use generated deployment script in their own projects.
+ which is a code generator/ interactive playground oriented for OPStack development, it does not only help novice developers to deploy OPStack's smart contracts to deploy on OP mainnet, but also help them to use generated deployment script in their own projects.

 ## Contributing